-Linux cat command FAQ: Can you share some examples of the Unix/Linux cat command?
+Linux FAQ: Can you share some examples of the Unix/Linux cat

-However, the cat command gets its name from the word concatenate, and as that name implies, the Linux cat command can let you merge several files together, as you'll see in the examples below.
+command gets its name from the word concatenate, and as that name implies, it lets you merge several files together, as you'll see in the examples below.

 cat /etc/passwd